quentin452/Minecraft-Clone/README.md

 ## Features to be implemented:

+#1     Add main menu(with a button to launch the game + quit the game + go to settings menu + with a dropdown for saved world show #2) , settings menu(with settings for post process,shaders,keybind + go to main menu)**using SFML(already installed)**
+#2     Add game save system (for chunks)**using LevelDB**
-    Add entity system in the game + Player + Monster spawner + Falling blocks Add game save system (for chunks)
+#3     Add entity system in the game + Player + Monster spawner + Falling blocks**using ENTT LIB x64(already installed)**(only 1 per functionnality like 1 Zombie, 1 sand etc...)
-    Add Rich Presence Discord functionality
-    Add settings menu, main menu
-    Add TPS + FPS profiler with graphical representation Add creative menu to display all blocks in the game Add chat features + commands such as tp position Add F2 + F1 + F5 + F11 key functionality (similar to Minecraft) Add particle system, potions, enchantments, dimensions, water, and lava.
-Leaf decay, cactus and sugar cane growing.
+#4     Add TPS + FPS profiler with graphical representation when clicking on F6 **using Dear ImGui**
+#5     Add creative menu to display all blocks in the game
+#6     Add chat features + commands such as tp position
+#7     Add F2 + F1 + F5 + F11 key functionality (similar to Minecraft)
+#8     Add particle system, potions(can be eated by player), dimensions(like the nether dimension), water , lava.
+Leaf decay, cactus and sugar cane growing.(only 1 per functionnality like 1 particle effect , 1 enchantment etc......)
+#9     Add enchantments system

 ## Fixes to be implemented:

-    Fix crash when going to Z 150, the bug appear because X Y Z cannot be negative , but i want negative value permissive Fix issue with crouching not working as intended.
-I want to prevent falling from blocks while crouching, similar to Minecraft.
+#1     Fix crash when going to Z 150, the bug appear because X Y Z cannot be negative , but i want negative value permissive
+#2     Fix issue with sneaking not working as intended. **the issue appear when you enable caps lock in rivaturner**
-    Fix the ability to place a sugar cane block without water nearby (I want the sugar cane to require water to be planted) Fix the issue of white leaf flickering (for distant leaves) when looking at leaves above Fix inconsistency biome blending(issue can be founded on my github ) Fix the ability to walk on water by continuously pressing the space bar Fix animation duplication issue when eating an apple Fix the issue of tooltips not being saved when depositing and retrieving tools in the inventory, resulting in durability reset
+#3     Fix the ability to place a sugar cane block without water nearby (I want the sugar cane to require water to be planted)
+#4     Fix the issue of white leaf flickering (for distant leaves) when looking at leaves above
+#5     Fix inconsistency biome blending [#17](https://github.com/quentin452/Minecraft-Clone/issues/17)
+#6     Fix animation duplication issue when eating an apple
+#7     Fix the issue of tooltips not being saved when depositing and retrieving tools in the inventory, resulting in durability reset + can reset durability when using right keybind in inventory with a tool dragged
-    Fix the appearance of a second durability bar when clicking outside the inventory with a tool with durability of 130/131, for example
+#8     Fix the appearance of a second durability bar when clicking outside the inventory with a tool with durability of 130/131, for example **the issue probably appear in the updateInventoryText method from InventoryInterfaceUpdate class**
-    Fix the issue with pre-crafting.
+#9     Fix the issue with pre-crafting.
 Currently, when a player tries to create a pre-craft by combining a stick and a crafting table, only one of these crafts is given.
 This problem occurs only when performing a shift-click.
-Additionally, when clicking with an item in the crafting slot, the item disappears.
+Additionally + when clicking with an item in the crafting slot, the item disappears.
-    Fix tooltip duplication bug (the duplication occurs at the old item location and appears for less than a second) when changing the item slot
+#10    Fix tooltip duplication bug (the duplication occurs at the old item location and appears for less than a second) when changing the item slot **the issue probably appear in the updateInventoryText method from InventoryInterfaceUpdate class**
-    Fix significant lag when pressing C to reload chunks (this feature is currently disabled, so it needs to be reactivated in the code)
+#11    Fix significant lag when pressing C to reload chunks (this feature is currently disabled, so it needs to be reactivated in the code)
-    Fix memory leak in the loadChunks from worldgeneration
+#12    Fix the ability to walk on water by continuously pressing the space bar

 ## Other tasks to be completed:

+#1     Allow infinite blocks in creative mode
-    Ensure that I can exit the death menu to respawn, as currently, I remain stuck in the menu and have to restart the game Ensure that when I click with the middle mouse button in creative mode, the block is added to the inventory Allow cactus to damage the player without needing to walk on it every time to get damage Ensure that the color of the dirt changes based on the biome and not the block ID Verify that no tall grass blocks generate if there are no blocks underneath Allow infinite blocks in creative mode
+#2     Ensure that I can exit the death menu to respawn, as currently, I remain stuck in the menu and have to restart the game
+#3     Ensure that when I click with the middle mouse button in creative mode, the block is added to the inventory
+#4     Allow cactus to damage the player without needing to walk on it every time to get damage
+#5     Verify that no tall grass blocks generate if there are no blocks underneath
-    Improve the functionality of the cursor in the inventory (similar to Minecraft for crafting, etc.)
+#6     Improve the functionality of the cursor in the inventory (similar to Minecraft for crafting, etc.)
+#7     Ensure that the color of the dirt changes based on the biome and not the block ID

 ## Controls :